MydoomA/niggalations/README.md

-this is a full copy niggalations
+this is a full copy niggalations epic gaymer